petermchale/modeling_mutation_counts_using_neural_networks/README.md

 is known to be influenced by CpG density
 * Train the model using only mutations **not** subject to natural selection, e.g. synonymous mutations in the cancer genome, before searching for genomic regions under natural selection
 * Extend the neural network to include hidden nodes thereby making it possible to model mutation rates that are non-monotonic functions of feature variables
+* Develop models that learn, rather than being fed, features predictive of mutation rate